ecabot/azure-docs/articles/site-recovery/azure-to-azure-quickstart.md

 ## Enable replication for the Azure VM

 1. In the Azure portal, click **Virtual machines**, and select the VM you want to replicate.

-2. In **Settings**, click **Disaster recovery (preview)**.
+2. In **Operations**, click **Disaster recovery (preview)**.
 3. In **Configure disaster recovery** > **Target region** select the target region to which you'll replicate.
-4. For this Quickstart, accept the other default settings.
+4. For this Quickstart, accept the defaults for Target settings, Storage settings, and Replication settings.
 5. Click **Enable replication**.
 This starts a job to enable replication for the VM.

     ![enable replication](media/azure-to-azure-quickstart/enable-replication1.png)

 ## Verify settings

-After the replication job has finished, you can check the replication status, modify replication settings settings, and test the deployment.
+After the replication job has finished, you can check the replication status, modify replication settings, and test the deployment.

 1. In the VM menu, click **Disaster recovery (preview)**.
 2. You can verify replication health, recovery points that have been created, and source and target regions on the map.